-Make sure the cream is very cold; if you have time, chill the whisk (or beaters) and bowl in the freezer for about 15 minutes.
-This will help the cream whip quickly and will increase its volume.
+Make sure the cream is very cold; if you have time, chill the whisk (or beaters) and bowl in the refrigerator or freezer (wherever you have space!) for 20 minutes.
+Choose a metal bowl—it gets cool fast and stays that way the longest.
+These steps will help the cream whip up quickly and will increase its volume.

-Don't break out a mixer or whisk—all you need is a jar with a tight-fitting lid and a little energy.
+You don't have to break out a mixer or whisk—all you need is a jar with a tight-fitting lid and a little energy.
 The just-like-magic trick is perfect for parties or picnics.
 Kids will love to lend a hand.
-Here's how to do it: Fill a jar one-quarter full with cold heavy cream, then seal and shake until cream is thick and fluffy, 2 to 3 minutes.
+Here's how to do it: Fill a jar one-quarter full with cold heavy cream, then seal and shake until cream is thick and fluffy, two to three minutes.
 For a fast, crowd-pleasing dessert, serve with fresh in-season berries.

 Use the richest cream available, heavy whipping cream, for whipped cream.
 It has between 36 percent and 40 percent milk fat.
 You won't get the same results with light whipping cream, table cream, or half-and-half.

-If you prefer, you can replace the granulated sugar with an equal amount of confectioners' sugar; to prevent any lumps from forming, use a fine-mesh sieve to sift the sugar over the cream.
+If you prefer, you can replace the granulated sugar with an equal amount of confectioners' sugar.
+Beat in a tablespoon of confectioners' sugar for every cup of heavy cream to help it hold its shape better.
+This type of sugar contains added starch, which delivers extra stability.
+To prevent any lumps from forming, use a fine-mesh sieve to sift the sugar over the cream.

 Whipped cream can be refrigerated, covered, for up to two hours before serving.